treasure-data/digdag/digdag-docs/src/operators/redshift.md

 * **status_table_cleanup**: TIME VALUES

-  Specifies the period of time to clean up the status_table."
+  Specifies the period of time to clean up the status_table.
 When "strict_transaction: true" (default), the status_table will be created. status_table will be deleted when the status_table_cleanup period expires and the redshift operator is executed. *Default*: `24h`(24 hours).

   Examples: